-The Application meets the requirements of Chapter 22A of the Montgomery County code.
+The Application meets the requirements of Chapter 22A of the Montgomery County Code.
 A Natural Resource Inventory/Forest Stand Delineation (NRI/FSD) was approved for the Property on July 28, 2017.
 The existing trail and proposed trail improvements are within the Rock Creek Regional Park.
 The project area is largely within sensitive areas along the east side of Lake Bernard Frank and along the North Branch of Rock Creek.
-The northernmost section of the trail is in the Upper Rock Creek Special Protection Area.
-A Forest Conservation Plan has been submitted for review as part of this Application (Attachment A).
 Approximately 5.11 acres of forest will be removed for the improvements to the trail, primarily in the northern segment where there is no existing trail.
 The affected area has 10.21 acres of existing forest, 5.10 of which will continue to be protected.
 No forest mitigation plantings are required.